SOUND

 Originally published by Oxford University Press, re-published by JOAN, includes new texts by Sarah Angliss, Irene Revell, John Hughes and a visual afterword by Mandy Ure.

-THE VERY LOUD READING GROUP is a workshop for artists interested in sound and text.
+THE VERY LOUD READING GROUP is a workshop for artists and poets interested in sound and text.
 Using a selection of text-based exercises each session explores experimental approaches to DIY sound production (music, song and sound) through different combinations of poetics, body and voice.

 ACTS, Stanley Picker Public Lectures & Events, video, 2023.
 Inspired by Terence Dwyer’s iconic 1971 tutorial Composing with Tape Recorders (originally published by Oxford University Press), re-published by JOAN in 2023.